the-5-important-factors-in-singapore-property-investment

 Whether properties are freehold or leasehold, all of them face the risk of Economic, Functional and Physical Obsolescence.

-• Economic Obsolescence – This happens when the environment around your property changes and causes the value of your property to diminish.
-For example, there is a change in zoning of the neighbouring land into cemetery.
+- Economic Obsolescence – This happens when the environment around your property changes and causes the value of your property to diminish.
+For example, there is a change in zoning of the neighbouring land into a cemetery.

-• Functional Obsolescence – This is when the design of old freehold properties is no longer desired, resulting in a reduction in demand.
-For example, apartments with no lifts that do not meet the needs of the rapidly ageing population.
+- Functional Obsolescence – This is when the design of old freehold properties is no longer desired, resulting in a reduction in demand.
+For example, apartments with no lifts do not meet the needs of the rapidly ageing population.

 Also, there is always the fear of lease decay negatively affecting the value of 99-year leasehold properties.
 Although such fears are not unfounded, this is only likely to happen 20-30 years down the road.
 In the meantime, freehold and leasehold properties rise and fall in tandem during property cycles without exception.

-Within this time-frame, ask yourself what is more important: Cling on to the existing property for sentimental reasons or flip it to maximise your ROI to build up your retirement egg nest?
+Within this time frame, ask yourself what is more important: Clinging on to the existing property for sentimental reasons or flipping it to maximise your ROI to build up your retirement egg nest?

 If you stay in a condominium that is 25-30 years old, do not be surprised that all the lifts will need to be replaced.
 This can be a very costly affair, especially in a small development where there are fewer owners to share the upgrading cost.
 All ageing properties face such major issues, no matter how well they are managed or maintained.
 Perhaps, the money spent on upgrading can be better utilised by investing in a newer property?